 Are you looking to buy a new home or investment property?

-I remember reading a survey by St.George Bank a few years ago that showed the average Australian home buyer spends more than seven months searching for a property, does around 90 hours of real estate related research, inspects 12 about properties before finally settle on a purchase – yet most spend only an hour inspecting the property they eventually buy.
+I remember reading a survey by St.George Bank a few years ago that showed the average Australian home buyer spends more than seven months searching for a property, does around 90 hours of real estate-related research, inspects 12 about properties before finally settling on a purchase – yet most spend only an hour inspecting the property they eventually buy.

 This means most people will look at a new car for longer than they inspect the home they eventually buy.

 Note: The survey also found more than half (55%) of Australian home buyers said they discovered hidden problems with their homes after moving in.

 - Poor TV reception 23%

 - Bad mobile phone coverage 20%

 - Noisy neighbours 19%

 - Cracks in the walls or floors 18%

 - Parking on the street is difficult 10%